alby13/python-file-lock/README.md

 # License
 Python File Lock is released under a dual license:

 - For individuals, non-profits, and educational institutions: Free to download, use, and review the code.
+You may not develop your own program based on this code.
 - For companies and other organizations: A commercial "Pro" version is available for purchase.

 Please see the LICENSE.txt file for full details.